cmeegamarachchi/aab-ui-react-oidc/README.md

-# aab-ui-react-oidc
-appsolve application framework react starter kit with open-id-connect authentication support
+# Appsolve application framework react starter kit with open-id-connect authentication support

+> [!WARNING]
+> Current implementation is using `id-token` for api authentication, which is not a good practice.
+This will be fixed in an up comming release

 ## Getting Started
 `aab-ui-react-oidc` offers Visual Studio DevContainer support, enabling seamless setup in containerized environments.
 To get started: